World leaders gather for funeral of former Israeli PM Peres

 Reut Ran supported Peres on the peace process, but fears it has no future without him.

-"Not with the political climate here today becoming more right-wing and more violent," said Ran, who was born in Israel, spent 30 years in the United States and moved back to Israel six years ago.
+"Not with the political climate here today becoming more right-wing and more violent," said Ran, who was born in Israel, spent 30 years in the US and moved back to Israel six years ago.

-The statement was not a direct response to the announcement that Abbas would attend Peres' funeral.

-Hamas is a bitter rival of the Fatah movement with which Abbas has long been associated.

-Presidents, royals due to attend
+Presidents, royals also attend

-According to the latest list of dignitaries released Thursday by Israel's Ministry of Foreign Affairs, US Secretary of State John Kerry will be there alongside Obama and Clinton.

-New Jersey Gov. Chris Christie -- a close adviser to Republican presidential candidate Donald Trump -- is also on the list, which was released before Thursday's train crash in Hoboken, New Jersey.

-Prince Charles and British Foreign Secretary Boris Johnson are also listed, along with former UK Prime Ministers Tony Blair, Gordon Brown and David Cameron.
+Prince Charles and British Foreign Secretary Boris Johnson are also attending, along with former UK Prime Ministers Tony Blair and David Cameron.

-Also expected are the presidents of France, Germany, Ukraine, the Ivory Coast, Togo, Mexico, Lithuania, Serbia and Romania and NATO's secretary general and the grand duke of Luxembourg, among others.
+The presidents of France, Germany, Ukraine, the Ivory Coast, Togo, Mexico, Lithuania, Serbia and Romania and NATO's secretary general and the grand duke of Luxembourg, among others were also due to attend.

-Arab leaders are notably absent from the list, although the King of Morocco is sending a representative.
+Arab leaders are notably absent, although the King of Morocco was expected to send a representative.